cpustejovsky/cpustejovsky/README.md

 I love learning new things and collaborating with others.

+I love programming.

+I love learning new things and collaborating with others.

-I love building software that is flexible and scalable, software that will last.
+I love building software that is robust, flexible, and scalable.

 My technical interests are:
 - Go